 Most of us find out the hard way that hungry deer will eat almost any vegetation within their reach.
 However, you can make your garden a little less inviting by including plants they dislike and avoiding those they prefer.

-In general, deer avoid plants with a sticky, rough or fuzzy texture (like Euphorbia, Pulmonaria, Dusty Miller or Lamb’s Ears ) and plants with spiny protection (like Barberry).
-Not surprisingly, deer stay away from poisonous plants!
-Daffodils, foxgloves, and poppies are common flowers that have toxicity that deer avoid.
+In general, deer avoid plants with a sticky, rough or fuzzy texture and plants with spiny protection.
+Not surprisingly, deer stay away from poisonous plants:) There are some common varieties that have toxicity that deer avoid.

-Deer also turn their noses up at fragrant plants with strong scents.
-Deer use their sense of smell to detect predators.
-Strongly-scented plants may “confuse” deer’s sense of smell, which makes them uneasy.
-Herbs such as sages, ornamental salvias, lavenders, thyme or peonies, and bearded irises are just “stinky” to deer.
+Deer also turn their noses up at fragrant plants with strong, ‘stinky’ scents.
+Deer use their sense of smell to detect predators so strongly-scented plants may confuse a deer’s sense of smell, which makes them uneasy.